 Now that your site ownership is verified, you can submit your Sitemap via Google Search Console to speed up your store indexation.

 You can check indexed pages on your site in Google Search Console → Index → Coverage page.
 If there are issues, Google Search Console will prompt corrective action.
 You will see four tabs - Error, Valid with Warnings, Valid, Excluded:

 Displays pages that can not be indexed.
 Google Search Console will show the reason and how to fix it.

 Displays pages that have been indexed with some issues.
 Check the pages in Google Search Console to see if the issues were intentional or should be corrected.

 Displays successfully indexed pages.

 Displays pages that were intentionally not indexed and will not appear in Google.
-Ecwid Starter Sites exclude pages such as /cart and /search - they are intentionally blocked from indexation as their content is different for every visitor.
+Ecwid Instant Sites exclude pages such as /cart and /search - they are intentionally blocked from indexation as their content is different for every visitor.

 Google Search Console is limited to pages that have been crawled by Google robots.
 The Console displays a menu that shows how Google “reads” a specific page.

 You can send a page for re-indexing with corrected errors.

 If you do not see a specific page in the Console, it means that Google has not yet crawled the page.
 Robots do not crawl new sites very often, but as your site grows older and becomes more popular, Google will check the site more often.